fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.1.0/Add-AzureRmApplicationGatewayUrlPathMapConfig.md

 ```

 ### -DefaultBackendAddressPool
-Specifies the default backend address pool to route in case none of the rules specified in the *pathRules* parameter match.
+Specifies the default backend address pool to route in case none of the rules specified in the *PathRules* parameter match.

 ```yaml
 Type: PSApplicationGatewayBackendAddressPool